Child Care Subsidies & Assistance in Texas

 - Family fee / copay

 - Parent Share of Cost is set on a sliding scale by family size and gross monthly income.
 Some Local Workforce Development Boards offer reduced copays for families using Texas Rising Star 4-star providers.
-The federal 2024 Final Rule caps the family fee at 7% of family income.
+State copay cap: 7% of family income.

 - Waitlist status